larson-group/clubb_release/postprocessing/pyplotgen/README.md

 python3 ./pyplotgen.py -s first/path/to/SAM/folder second/path/to/SAM/folder
 ```

-## Running PyPlotgen on a Windows system
+## Running pyplotgen on a Windows system
-The easiest way to run PyPlotgen on Windows at the moment is to install a Linux shell emulator.
+The easiest way to run pyplotgen on Windows at the moment is to install a Linux shell emulator.
 This will take care of most problems concerning interoperability.
-Running PyPlotgen on Windows was tested using Git Bash which is part of the git installation for windows and can be found [here](https://git-scm.com/).
+Running pyplotgen on Windows was tested using Git Bash which is part of the git installation for windows and can be found [here](https://git-scm.com/).
-Using Git Bash one can simply follow the same procedure as for regular Linux bash to run PyPlotgen.
+Using Git Bash one can simply follow the same procedure as for regular Linux bash to run pyplotgen.
 Paths can be specified using either the Windows (C:\User\testuser\...) or the Unix format (/home/testuser/...).

-# PyPlotgen code convention
+# Pyplotgen code convention
 These conventions build from, and may modify, the existing CLUBB naming convention.

 ### Naming
 * **`UPPER_SNAKE_CASE`**: This naing scheme is used to represent "final" variables.
-These are variables that **not** changed during the runtime of PyPlotgen.
+These are variables that **not** changed during the runtime of pyplotgen.
 Python does not enforce this, as it is only a naming convention, so _please_ do not introduce any code that modifies these variables.
 The one and only exception to this is the `ALL_CASES` variable in `Case_definitions.py`.
 The variable is rewritten there IMMEDIATELY after it was originally written only because it allows us to run a small sample of cases without having to rewrite the true ALL_CASES variable.
     *  **Naming case definitions**: When naming a case definition, the convention is to set the 'name' parameter equal to a lower case version of the variable name used.
 * **`lower_snake_case`**: This is the accepted norm for python variable names.
 Please use this for any regular use variables.
 Python notation is infamous for its heavy use of acronyms and shorthand, however due to the nature of our work it is recommended to spell variable names out if possible.
 * **`\_\_underScoredCamelCase\_\_()`**: Two underscores around a camelcased method name represents a "helper method".
 In other langauges this is refered to as a private method.
 These methods help write clean code, but are not intended for use outside of the code within the class they've been written.
 E.g. `Foo.__bar__()` should only be written within the `Foo.py` file/ within the `Foo` class if the file contains multiple classes.
 * **`lowerCamelCase()`**: This is used for normal function names.
 For non-helper functions (see previous), use this naming convention.
 This deviates from the typical python convention.
-There is no strong reason behind this other than it's what's been done and it was the format for PyPlotgen's legacy code.
+There is no strong reason behind this other than it's what's been done and it was the format for pyplotgen's legacy code.
 It may be desireable to switch to a `lower_snake_case()` in the future.
 This would be a simple yet large refactor.
     * `UpperCamelCase()` is to be used when declaring a class name.